UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - When a game is lost, dont allow player to "continue run"
 - When a game is lost, dont allow player to recover the run through Rerolling.
 Lost is LOST!
 - When a game is lost, tell the player: "Game over" text, similar to "You win" text?

+- SECRET CHALLENGE STARTER-ITEMS:
+What about this for an idea:
+There is a small chance for 1x1 worldgen-locked slots to contain a "meta-chest."
+When the meta-chest is unlocked, you unlock a secret challenge-starting item?

+^^^ this would be extremely simple to implement, it would be fun, because itd be exciting to uncover new items, and itd just be a cool thing.
+Bowling-ball could be unlocked this way, for example